I’m married to Ann, my high school sweetheart, and have been for 40 years.

-I’m dad to Brad (Los Angeles), Mark (Seattle), Craig (NYC), Luke (Seattle), Joy (NYC), and Paul (Seattle); father-in-law of Jamaica, Jamie, Kara, and Sarah.
+I’m dad to Brad (Los Angeles), Mark (Seattle), Craig (NYC), Luke (Seattle), Joy (NYC), and Paul (Seattle); father-in-law of Jamaica, Jamie, Kara, Sarah, and Angel.

 God can do anything, you know—far more than you could ever imagine or guess or request in your wildest dreams!
 He does it not by pushing us around but by working within us, his Spirit deeply and gently within us.
 Eph.
 3:20-21 The Message

 Grow with discipline.
 Balance intuition with rigor.
 Innovate around the core.
 Don’t embrace the status quo.
 Find new ways to see.
 Never expect a silver bullet.
 Get your hands dirty.
 Listen with empathy and over communicate with transparency.
 Tell your story, refusing to let others define you.
 Use authentic experiences to inspire.
 Stick to your values, they are your foundation.
 Hold people accountable but give them the tools to succeed.
 Make the tough choices; it’s how you execute that counts.
 Be decisive in times of crisis.
 Be nimble.
 Find truth in trials and lessons in mistakes.
 Be responsible for what you see, hear, and do.
 Believe. – Howard Schultz, Onward